Korn: Untitled eighth album, Luzier's addition and Korn III: Remember Who You Are (2007–2011)

-The Path of Totality (2011–2012)
+The Path of Totality, The Paradigm Shift and Welch's return (2011–2015)

 Korn's tenth studio album, The Path of Totality, was released on December 6, 2011.
 It was the second and final studio album for Roadrunner Records.
 The album features contributions from Skrillex; 12th Planet; Excision; Downlink; Kill the Noise; Noisia; and various other EDM artists.
 The Path of Totality debuted and peaked at number ten on the Billboard 200 with 55,000 copies scanned.
 "Get Up!" was premiered as the lead single via Spin in April 2011.
 The single managed to peak at number eight on the Bubbling Under Hot 100 chart.
 It eventually became their first single to be certified gold in the United States.
 The second single, "Narcissistic Cannibal", was released in October 2011, with its music video being directed and produced by Alexander Bulkley of ShadowMachine Films.

 After a stint of festival appearances, Korn promoted The Path of Totality during a headlining tour of the same name.
 Korn split their show into three sections.
 The band kicked off by playing tracks from their first two albums, including the B-side "Proud", which was originally included on the soundtrack to the 1997 film I Know What You Did Last Summer.
 They followed with a different stage set up, playing several of their new songs.
 The set list ended with hit singles and an encore.
 Other appearances came from Datsik, Downlink, and Dope D.O.D.
 A special album release performance filmed and recorded at the Hollywood Palladium was issued in various formats through Shout!
 Factory in September 2012.
 The Path of Totality won Album of the Year at the 2012 Revolver Golden Gods Awards.
 This was Korn's first victory at the Golden Gods Awards, a ceremony that celebrates the best in hard rock and heavy metal music.
 Korn was also inducted into the Kerrang!
 Hall of Fame during the 2011 Kerrang!
 Awards.
+On May 5, 2012, guitarist Brian "Head" Welch joined Korn on stage at the Carolina Rebellion festival to play "Blind" for the first time since his departure.
+As recalled in the documentary DVD Reconciliation, Welch's appearance was a spur-of-the-moment decision: Welch initially visited the festival because of his daughter, who was a fan of bands performing.
+Welch joined Red on stage for a song, and would eventually be persuaded to join his old bandmates in Korn for a meet and greet.
+Upon Korn preparing for the show, the guitar tech prepared an extra guitar and amplifier for Welch, "just in case".